 Museum official Josh Perelman will discuss what it took to build the newly opened National Museum of American Jewish History when he speaks at the University of Louisville March 30.

-Each week during the academic year, UofL Today staff will highlight a few on-campus events that might be of interest to faculty and staff.
+Each week during the academic year, the UofL Today staff highlights a few events that might be of interest to faculty and staff.

 President.
 Provost, vice president, dean, professor, manager, director.

 What secret would you share if no one knew it was yours?

 It’s a dirty job, but Brian Barnes and Paige Battcher don’t mind doing it.

 Louisville Mayor Greg Fischer praised the University of Louisville and its Nucleus project for "doing a great job leading the effort" to establish an aging care economic cluster in Louisville.

 University of Louisville President James Ramsey accepted an award from Greater Louisville Inc., March 15, on behalf of the university.

 UofL third-year law students Marilyn Osborn Patterson and Meg Stewart will tackle an important, international legal issue - trademark protection - as part of a moot court competition March 18-20 at Oxford University, England.

 Several students are spending their spring break in Washington, D.C. as part of an educational trip sponsored by the Office of Civic Engagement, Leadership and Service.